Max Strus NBA Playoffs Player Props: Heat vs. Knicks

-Max Strus and the rest of the Miami Heat take on the New York Knicks in the NBA Playoffs on Wednesday, at 7:30 PM ET.
+Max Strus and his Miami Heat teammates take the court versus the New York Knicks in the 2023 NBA Playoffs, at 7:30 PM ET on Friday.

-In this article, we look at Strus' available prop bets, providing stats to help you figure out the best wagers to make.
+Let's dive into the prop bets available for Strus, using stats and trends to make good predictions.

 Max Strus Prop Bets vs. the Knicks